-Sahan is affiliated to the UCL Centre for Artificial Intelligence currently contributing to the X5GON project and HumaneAI project working with Prof. Emine Yilmaz and Prof. John Shawe-Taylor.
-His research interests lie on the theme: “Improving Recommendations of Educational Contents to Lifelong Learners”.
+Sahan is a lecturer affiliated with the UCL Centre for Artificial Intelligence currently contributing to the X5GON project, AT2030 and HumaneAI project working with Emine Yilmaz, Catherine Holloway and John Shawe-Taylor.
+He is also part of the UNESCO Chair on AI team His research interests lie in the theme: “Improving AI-enabled systems for lifelong learning”.
 Before joining UCL, he worked in several research roles in the industry in cybersecurity and personalised advertising domains where he gained experience in user state modelling in a big data landscape.

 University College London, UK